-- (a) identify the risks associated with each strategic direction in the Strategic Plan, understand how and when they arise, identify the stakeholders, and - (b) estimate their likelihood of occurrence and impact on the IHO, its Member States and other stakeholders if any (eg IMO), and - (c) identify the range of mitigating actions required, responsible owners/stakeholders, priority/dates assigned to them with any resource requirement that will be needed.
+- identify the significant risks associated with each Strategic Direction in the Strategic Plan, understand how and when they arise, identify the stakeholders, and - estimate their likelihood of occurrence and impact on the IHO, its Member States and other stakeholders if any (for example: IMO), and - identify the range of mitigating actions required, responsible owners/stakeholders, priority/dates assigned to them with any resource requirement that will be needed.

-The Work Programme is designed to implement the strategic directions while mitigating these risks.
+The Work Programme is designed to implement the Strategic Directions while mitigating these risks.